MariaHochstoeger/maths-game/README.md

 - **Username validation**
     - The name provided cannot be empty, or only white spaces
     - An error message is displayed should the user not provide a username
+    - Note, the user is allowed to enter numbers or special characters, as the chosen username can be made up.

     ![Error message for username](assets/images/readme-images/no-name-entered.png)